dropfred/js-toys/README.md

 ## ez-lock

-Super simple encryption/decryption pad as a bookmarklet.
+Super basic encryption/decryption pad as a bookmarklet.

 The code looks a bit odd because I tried to balance between readable and minifier friendly code.